SalazarMtzMiguel/ZettelKasten-Cinvestav/Proyecto de Tesis/Papers/P114-Architectural-Aspects-of-Self-Aware-and-Self-Expressive-Computing-Systems-From-Psychology-to-Engineering.md

-# P114 - Architectural Aspects of Self-Aware and Self-Expressive Computing Systems From Psychology to Engineering
+#CompletarCita

-Referencia del archivo original: `(Peter R. Lewis) Architectural Aspects of Self-Aware and Self-Expressive Computing Systems From Psychology to Engineering.pdf`
+Referencia del archivo original: `(Peter R. Lewis) Architectural Aspects of Self-Aware and Self-Expressive Computing Systems From Psychology to Engineering.pdf` [[(Peter R. Lewis) Architectural Aspects of Self-Aware and Self-Expressive Computing Systems From Psychology to Engineering.pdf]]